MorganEPatch/javascript-style/README.md

-# js-lint-options
+# javascript-style
-Linting options for JavaScript
+JSHint and ESLint configurations for my projects.